SaraLerma/The-Pragmatic-Programmer/README.md

 Produce good enough software, don’t frustrate yourself trying to produce perfect software without bugs, you need to know when to stop (discuss the scope and quality of the system).

-Your systems must meet users’ requirements, basic performance, privacy, and security standards. **Involve your users in determining the project’s real quality requirements.**
+Your systems must meet users’ requirements, basic performance, privacy, and security standards. <span style="color:lightgreen;">**Involve your users in determining the project’s real quality requirements.**</span>
 Involve them by giving them something to play with early and get feedback.

 > Feature bloat – software that contains more features than you would ever use, each implemented feature introduces more opportunities for bugs and security vulnerabilities.

-**Keep it simple.**
+<span style="color:lightgreen;">**Keep it simple.**</span>

 ## 6. Your Knowledge Portfolio

-The most important thing is your experience, knowledge, and ability to learn new things. **Invest in your knowledge portfolio regularly**, make learning an habit.
+The most important thing is your experience, knowledge, and ability to learn new things. <span style="color:lightgreen;">**Invest in your knowledge portfolio regularly**</span>, make learning an habit.

 To think critically, ask the “[Five Whys](https://en.wikipedia.org/wiki/Five_whys)” and ask *who does this benefits?, what is the context?, when or where would this work?, why is this a problem?...* 🤔
-**Critically analyze what you read and hear**, don’t be swayed by vendors, media hype, or dogma.
+<span style="color:lightgreen;">**Critically analyze what you read and hear**</span>, don’t be swayed by vendors, media hype, or dogma.
 Analyze information in terms of you and your project.

 ## 7. Communicate

-**It’s both what you say and the way you say it**, there’s no point in having great ideas if you don’t communicate them effectively.
+<span style="color:lightgreen;">**It’s both what you say and the way you say it**</span>, there’s no point in having great ideas if you don’t communicate them effectively.

 Some tips: